Overview

 - Structure - metrics that measure the data structure consumed and generated by the pipeline.
 E.g., Schema (size, types, order).

-- Content - metrics that measure the data values distribution and behavior.
+- Distribution - metrics that measure the data values distribution and behavior.
 E.g., Uniqueness, Null, Value Distribution, Binning.

 - Volume - metrics that measure the data volume.
 E.g., Total Row Count, Read Count, Write Count, Partitions, Files, Bytes.

-- Behavior - metrics that measure changes in the data pipeline itself, the code, and the environment setup.
+- Environment - metrics that measure changes in the data pipeline itself, the code, and the environment setup.

 Metric profiles